 (Note the name servers that Amazon provide - your DNS provider will need to know these).
 You can see I set up *.beeapp.us - 2 times - to A records (and IP address) - but it can be a name if you like.
 These are duplicated as each "Value" corresponds to the US or EU endpoint I want it to resolve to (based on latency).
 Each record should look something like:

 You can see I have set it to 1 minute, and that it is latency based, according to Amazons definition of a geographic region.
 Down the bottom you will see it bound to the health check we created earlier.

 See easy?
 Well, maybe not trivial, but certainly easier than it used to be in the past.

-For example, say you are using a RDBMS - you could have the master in one region, slave in another - with synchronous replication.
-This means that you always have to write to the master - but network partitions are not uncommon, master may not be available, or the slave may not be available from the master - do you stop accepting transactions?
-OK - try master master - how do you deal with “split brain” and reconciling conflicts once the network joins up again?
+For example, say you are using a RDBMS - you could have the controller in one region, agent in another - with synchronous replication.
+This means that you always have to write to the controller - but network partitions are not uncommon, controller may not be available, or the agent may not be available from the controller - do you stop accepting transactions?
+OK - try controller controller - how do you deal with "split brain" and reconciling conflicts once the network joins up again?

 Making this more complicated is latency - the time to commit/write a transaction - even when the network is perfect, it is still high enough that the user experience can suffer.

 Hence people like to choose multi controller or nosql distributed data stores - but there is no escaping the fact that you will have network partitions, you will come across design challenges with merging data that has been changed in two places.
 Modelling your data so that it uses "append only" stores (i.e. data isn't change so much as new transactions written - CouchDB style) - makes it easier - as does "natural sharding" - where your data is naturally different for the different regions (this makes the fail-over scenario less appealing though).